PLAN: Variance-Aware Private Mean Estimation: Empirical Evaluation

 \section{Empirical Evaluation}

 To put \algorithmname's utility into context, we measure error in diverse experimental settings.
-We use the empirical mean as a baseline, since it reflects an inevitable lower bound, i.e. the sampling error \samplingerror.
-Additionally we compare \algorithmname to \instanceoptimallong~\citep{huang_instance-optimal_2021}, which has been shown to perform at least as good as \coinpress~\cite{biswas_coinpress_2020} in empirical settings~\cite{huang_instance-optimal_2021} hence representing the current state-of-the-art for differentially private mean estimation.
-Since \algorithmname works for $(\vectorize{\sigma}, p)$-well concentrated distributions, we evaluate accuracy for Gaussian and binary data, representing $\ell_2$ and $\ell_1$ error, respectively.
+We use the empirical mean, i.e., the sampling error, as a baseline, since it reflects an inevitable lower bound.
+Additionally we compare \algorithmname to \instanceoptimallong~\citep{huang_instance-optimal_2021}, which has been shown to perform at least as well as \coinpress~\cite{biswas_coinpress_2020} in empirical settings~\cite{huang_instance-optimal_2021}; hence representing the current state-of-the-art for differentially private mean estimation.
+Our experimental evaluation focuses on the examples of $(\vectorize{\sigma}, p)$-well concentrated distributions considered in Section~\ref{sec:well-concentrated}; we evaluate the utility-privacy tradeoff for Gaussian and binary data under $\ell_2$ and $\ell_1$ error, respectively.
 We run our experiments with synthetic data as input.
 For the binary case, we also evaluate our error on the Kosarak dataset~\cite{benson_discrete_2018} which represents user visits (or, conversely, non-visits) to webpages, as well as the Point of Sale (POS) dataset\footnote{\url{https://github.com/cpearce/HARM/blob/master/datasets/BMS-POS.csv}} which represents user purchases.
+The code used for our experiments is available at \href{https://github.com/ChristianLebeda/PLAN-experiments}{https://github.com/ChristianLebeda/PLAN-experiments}.

+\paragraph{Additional experiments} Due to space constraints, we provide additional experimental results in the appendices. \Cref{app:correlations} evaluates the performance of \algorithmname and \instanceoptimalshort for correlated, Gaussian data.
+We demonstrate that \algorithmname is less affected by dependencies than \instanceoptimalshort. \Cref{app:no-scaling} includes the variant of \algorithmname that does not scale the input, cf.~Section~\ref{sec:generic-bounds}, and compares it to \algorithmname and \instanceoptimalshort.
+In a nutshell, this variant recovers the behavior of \instanceoptimalshort even in empirical settings in which constant matters, as suggested by Theorem~\ref{thm:diameter:bound}.
+Finally, Appendix~\ref{app:gaussian-2048} discusses experiments for larger input sizes, which technically is far away from our assumptions on the input size.
+The evaluation shows that \algorithmname is less robust than its competitors for largest inputs and smallest privacy budget.